Jacqueline Zolecki

 What do you attribute your success to?

 I attribute my success to my passion for continuous learning and my dedication to detail-oriented work.
-I began my journey as an imager in financial processing, which sparked my interest in systems and security.
-That foundation led me to teaching roles at Keiser University and now St. Petersburg College, where I teach courses in cloud computing and security.
-I'm especially passionate about contributing to the VA system and supporting secure, efficient processes that make a meaningful impact.
+I began my journey as a technical analyst tier 2 along with dispatching and maintaining over 70 CCTV cameras.
+I worked with various SOAR and SIEM applications.
+Moving into financial security and imaging documents further sparked my interest further in systems and security.
+After earning my degree, I went into the work of Assistant Director of Admissions which led me to discover a love and passion for teaching.
+I started teaching Cybersecurity at Keiser University and now St. Petersburg College, where I teach courses in cloud computing, penetration testing, operating system security, incident response and disaster recovery, governance, risk, and compliance .
+I'm especially passionate about contributing to the VA system due to my father, family, and friends serving in the military and supporting secure, efficient processes that make a meaningful impact.

 What’s the best career advice you’ve ever received?